What Does That Nature Say to You: Release

 What Does That Nature Say to You had its world premiere on February 20, 2025, as part of the 75th Berlin International Film Festival, in Competition.

 The film featured at the 72nd Sydney Film Festival in the Features section on 5 June 2025.
 It was also part of Horizons section of the 59th Karlovy Vary International Film Festival, where it was screened from 4 July to 9 July 2025.
 It was also selected at the 8th Malaysia International Film Festival in A-Listers section and screened on July 27, 2025.
 It also made it to the Main Slate of 2025 New York Film Festival, where it had its North American Premiere on October 1, 2025.

 In October, it was also screened in 'The Essentials' for its Quebec Premiere at the 2025 Festival du nouveau cinéma on 9 October 2025, and on 10 October 2025, it was showcased in Showcase section and spotlight on Korea at the 2025 Vancouver International Film Festival.

 A week later, it was also screened in the 'Snapshots' section of the 61st Chicago International Film Festival on 17 October 2025.

-It will have its Singapore Premiere in the Horizon section of the 36th Singapore International Film Festival on 1 December 2025.
+It had its Singapore Premiere in the Horizon section of the 36th Singapore International Film Festival on 1 December 2025.